 Gas pressure washers almost invariably use four-stroke (also called four-cycle) engines.
 Those with two-stroke engines have their advantages on tools like chainsaws, but gas pressure washers don’t need to run as fast.

-With the best pressure washers, a four-stroke motor provides more reliability, lasts longer, runs more quietly, and produces lower emissions.
+With top-rated gas power washers, a four-stroke motor provides more reliability, lasts longer, runs more quietly, and produces lower emissions.
 With the stringent California Air Resources Board (CARB) regulations and increasingly strict EPA restrictions, several gas pressure washer manufacturers now use the term “50-state” to indicate that their low-emission motors are compliant with all current regulations.

 The actual size of the gas engine is given in cubic centimeters (cc).
 However, two motors of the same size can produce different amounts of power, so it’s useful to check horsepower (HP) as well.